 Pesticide and Chemical Usage

 The use of pesticides is just about everywhere we look.
 You can find them in agricultural fields, forests, homes, schools and even parks.
-Pesticides also exist in our food, water and air.
+Pesticides also exist in our bard, water and air.

 A 2012 study done by Harvard and the University of Montreal found that cases of ADHD in children could be caused partly by pesticides found in vegetables.
 Autism has also been linked to organochlorine pesticides, as mothers who were exposed to the chemical were six times more likely to have a child with autism according to The Public Health Institute of Toxics Action Center.
 Pesticides also play a very large role in causing various cancers in humans, as they disrupt the endocrine system and reproductive system, as well as harm embryonic development and the regulation of hormones.